fitnr/addfips/README.md

 * Use full names or postal abbrevations for states
 * Works with all states, territories, and the District of Columbia
-* Fuzzy matching allows for missing diacretic marks and different name formats ('Nye County' or 'Nye')
+* Slightly fuzzy matching allows for missing diacretic marks and different name formats ("Nye County" or "Nye', "Saint Louis" or "St. Louis", "Prince George's" or "Prince Georges")

-(Note that Baltimore city and Baltimore County need to be properly named.
-Behavior for just passing "Baltimore" is undefined.)
+* Includes up-to-date 2015 geographies (shout out to Kusilvak Census Area, AK, and Oglala Lakota Co., SD)

+Note that some states have counties and county-equivalent independent cities with the same names (e.g. Baltimore city & County, MD, Richmond city & County, VA).
+Add FIPS's behavior may pick the wrong geography if just the name ("Baltimore") is passed.

 ## Command line tool
 ````